Antifreeze in oil is a sign of an internal leak, usually caused by a bad gasket or engine failure.

 - Improperly torqued head bolts

-- Thermally warped or cracked cylinder heads (from low coolant charge to stuck thermostat)
+- Thermally warped or cracked cylinder heads

 - Cracked block or cylinder head from frozen coolant